crescat-io/saloon-sdk-generator/README.md

 ```

 Feel free to experiment with these commands to see how the Saloon SDK Generator transforms API specifications into PHP
 SDKs.
-While these tests provide valuable insights, keep in mind that the compatibility may vary depending on the
+While these tests provide valuable insights, keep in mind that compatibility may vary depending on the complexity
-complexity of your specific API specification.
+of your specific API specification.

 ## Reporting Incompatibilities